 One London showroom has now turned into two, with Paul recently buying a beautiful new deVOL shop and townhouse in the historic square of St. John, in Clerkenwell.
 The building feels timeless and full of history and charm, it’s set out over five floors with a very cool roof garden, lots of original features and very high ceilings, it’s the perfect space to display cupboards from our bespoke Classic English range.

-Paul loves his garden, playing with the kids, his racing car, country walks and country pubs, and would, one day, like to write a book and make a film.
+Paul loves his garden, playing with the kids, country walks and country pubs, and would, one day, like to write a book and make a film.

 Paul O'Leary's blog entries >